Rental Charges and Recoveries for Continuing Occupancy or Use

 6.2 Assessing the Impact of Rental Charges and Recoveries on Fees

-Internal Programs - The office of budget management will provide a schedule detailing the annual facility rental expense and recovery by unit on or before July 1st of each year to building managers.
+The Office of Budget Management will provide a schedule detailing the annual facility rental expense and recovery by unit on or before July 1st of each year to building managers.
 The building manager and occupant need to agree on a mutually acceptable billing cycle of annual, quarterly, or monthly.
 The building manager will prepare internal occupant rental billings in accordance with section 4230 (Internal Transfers) of the university's financial procedures manual.
 The completed ATV will then be forwarded to the occupant for approval by the responsible official.
-The internal occupant will submit the approved ATV to accounting services.
-To ensure that the ATV is processed in the same month, the ATV must be submitted to accounting operations by the 15th of each month.
+The internal occupant will submit the approved ATV to Financial Reporting.
+To ensure that the ATV is processed in the same month, the ATV must be submitted to Financial Reporting by the 15th of each month.